Pokecord-Official/Pokecord-Guide/strategies/earning.md

 ## Market

-The [market](../commands/market.html) allows users to sell eligible Pokémon to the bot or to other players.
-This is not only one of the easier methods to earn pokecoins but also an easy way to level up your existing Pokémon as some Pokémon can be exchanged for [Rare Candies](https://bulbapedia.bulbagarden.net/wiki/Rare_Candy).
+The market allows users to sell eligible Pokémon to the bot or to other players for pokecoins.
+More information about market can be found in the [market](../commands/market.html) section.

 ## Badges